Get ready to spring forward! Let's start planning your vegetable garden.

 If you have any questions about how your plants have been reacting to the weather, please feel free to reach out to the experts at our Utah garden centre as well!

-March means that spring is almost here - the first official day of spring is Sunday, March 20th.
-We are springing forward, days are getting longer, and plants are starting to sprout up from the ground.
-We are even enjoying some early spring blooms like Helleborus and pansies.
-It’s time to get busy and start prepping your garden for the growing season.
-We’ve got some tips and tricks to share with you.
+March brings with it the glorious days of spring - the first official day of spring is March 20th.
+We are springing forward, days are getting longer, and plants will start peeking their way up through the soil.
+While we enjoy a few late winter blooms, like Hellebore and Pansies, it is time to start prepping your garden for the growing season.
+Below are some tips and tricks to help you get ready.

 Add these tasks to your March gardening “To-Do List”:

 Early March is the time to prune peach, plum, cherry, and apricot trees.
-If you hadn’t pruned your apple trees and any other shade or fruit tree back in February, prune them now as well.
+If you didn't prune your apple trees or other deciduous trees in February, prune them now as well.
 Apply Dormant Oil, also known as Horticultural Oil, to ornamentals, fruit trees, shrub and shade trees to help control insects such as aphids, scale, and mites that will be coming back in the spring.

-As the snow melts away, it’s time to shake off the winter vibes and remove the winter layer of mulch from around perennials and roses.
+As the snow melts away, it’s time to remove the winter layer of mulch from around perennials and roses.
 Rake out debris from your flower and shrub beds.
-If you are planning on moving your shrubs, do it now before they start to bud.
+If you are planning on moving your perennials, do it now before they start to bud.

 Once the soil has dried out enough, nutrient-rich compost can be added to flower beds.
 Don’t work the soil if it’s too wet because it causes compaction (cement-like texture in the soil).

 You may also like to read: 5 Things to do While Waiting for Spring